 Another perk of aquarium rocks is that some provide a substantial surface area for nitrifying bacteria.
 Any igneous rock will do fine in the aquarium, as well as river pebbles and rocks.
 When and if collecting any rock yourself, research what you’ve found and make sure it’ll work in your aquarium.
 To sterilise and prepare for use, simply boil any pebbles or rocks in a pot for about 5 minutes after the water has reached boiling point – if you boil them for too long or if they cool down too quickly after boiling they can crack or eventually combust, so be cautious.

-There are plenty of options available, but this rock on Amazon makes for a classy addition to your tank.
+There are plenty of options available, but in particular we like Seiryu rock like this on Amazon, which makes for a classy addition to your tank.